 There are several types of traditional dental x-rays.
 Bitewing, periapical, palatal, and panoramic are some options.
 The dentist will know the appropriate x-ray for your treatment.

-Whatever the type, traditional x-rays require film to be placed in the mouth, which can cause some mild discomfort.
+Whatever the type, traditional x-rays require the film to be placed in the mouth, which can cause some mild discomfort.

 Digital x-rays are beneficial to adult patients but especially for children and can be used to monitor their tooth development, especially for teeth that have not yet emerged.
-Unlike traditional x-rays, digital x-rays do not require film to be placed in the mouth.
-Instead, a small sensor is placed in the mouth to capture images of the teeth, which are immediately displayed on the computer screen.
+Unlike traditional x-rays, digital x-rays do not require the film to be placed in the mouth.
+Instead, a small sensor is positioned in the mouth to capture images of the teeth, which are immediately displayed on the computer screen.
 This reduces the discomfort felt by the patient and ensures timely results for the dentist.